douglasgscofield/add-to-Qiime-DB/README.md

 the OTULB_10001 cluster contains sequences SR_9, SR_443 and SR_395, etc.

-The `TSC-list-to-Qiime-input.pl` script will take these two files as input and produce a file to standard output consiting of the OTU names and the sequence names clustering into that OTU, with all names separated by tabs.
+The `TSC-list-to-Qiime-input.pl` script will take these two files as input and produce a file to standard output consisting of the OTU names and the sequence names clustering into that OTU, with all names separated by tabs.

 ```bash